gramatan/dnd_helper_bot/README.md

 docker load -i my_dnd_bot.tar
 ```

-After this, you can use `docker run` to start a container from the image, just as you would if you had built the image on that machine.
+After this, you can use `docker run` to start a container from the image,
+just as you would if you had built the image on that machine.
+Don't forget about volumes if you have them.

 ---